Understanding new tasks through the lens of training data via exponential tilting: case study

 \breeds\ \citep{santurkar2020breeds} is a subpopulation shift benchmark derived from ImageNet \citep{deng2009imagenet}.
 It uses the class hierarchy to define groups within classes.
 For example, in the Entity-30 task considered in this experiment, class fruit is represented by strawberry, pineapple, jackfruit, Granny Smith in the source and buckeye, corn, ear, acorn in the target.
 This is an extreme case of subpopulation shift where source and target groups have zero overlap.
 We modify the dataset by adding a small fraction $\pi$ of random samples from the target to the source for two reasons: (i) our exponential tilt model requires some amount of overlap between source and target; (ii) arguably, in practice, it is more likely that the source dataset has at least a small representation of all groups.

 Our goal is to show that ExTRA can identify the target samples mixed into the source for efficient fine-tuning.
 We obtain feature representations from a pre-trained self-supervised SwAV \citep{caron2020unsupervised}.
-We then train logistic regression models on (i) the source dataset re-weighted with ExTRA, (ii) uniformly weighted source (S -> T), (iii) only the target samples mixed into source (an oracle baseline T -> T).
+To obtain the ExTRA weights we use SwAV features as sufficient statistic.
+We then train logistic regression models on (i) the source dataset re-weighted with ExTRA, (ii) uniformly weighted source (S -> T), (iii) target samples mixed into the source ($\pi$T -> T), (iv) all target samples (oracle).
 See Appendix \ref{sup:exp:data}, \ref{sup:exp:model} for details.
 We report performance for varying mixing proportion $\pi$ in Figure \ref{fig:breeds}.
-First, we note that even when $\pi=0$, i.e. source and target have completely disjoint groups, ExTRA improves over the vanilla S -> T. Next, we see that S -> T improves very slowly in comparison to ExTRA as we increase the mixing proportion; oracle T -> T improves faster as we increase the number of target samples it has access to, but never suppresses ExTRA and matches its improvement slope for the larger $\pi$ values.
-We conclude that ExTRA can effectively identify target samples mixed into source that are crucial for the success of fine-tuning \emph{and} find source samples most relevant to the target task allowing it to outperform the oracle T -> T baseline.
-We report precision and recall analogous to the corresponding \waterbirds\ experiment in Appendix \ref{sup:exp:results}.
+First, we note that even when $\pi=0$, i.e. source and target have completely disjoint groups (similar to domain generalization), ExTRA improves over the vanilla S -> T. Next, we see that S -> T improves very slowly in comparison to ExTRA as we increase the mixing proportion; $\pi$T -> T improves faster as we increase the number of target samples it has access to, but never suppresses ExTRA and matches its improvement slope for the larger $\pi$ values.
+We conclude that ExTRA can effectively identify target samples mixed into source that are crucial for the success of fine-tuning \emph{and} find source samples most relevant to the target task allowing it to outperform $\pi$T -> T. We report analogous precision and recall for the \waterbirds\ experiment in Appendix \ref{sup:exp:results}.